Skip to main content

 Mesopotamia, Anatolia

-According to the «Hittite Laws» (17th–12th centuries BCE): «§ 71 If anyone finds a (stray) ox, horse, mule (or) donkey, he shall drive it to the king’s gate.» (1997HoffnerJrHA:80).
+Legal codes of the period further emphasize the value of these animals.
+According to the «Hittite Laws» (17th–12th centuries BCE): «§ 71 If anyone finds a (stray) ox, horse, mule (or) donkey, he shall drive it to the king’s gate» (1997HoffnerJrHA:80).

 17 Dan shall be a serpent by the way, an adder on the path, that biteth the horse in the heels, so that his rider falleth backward.

-The Borrowing of the Term «Horse».
+The Borrowing of the Term «Horse»

 The word most likely originates from the region of the horse's initial domestication rather than from Indo-European languages (2021NoonanBJ:160).